BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 If you just want to run a single batch simulation, change to `mode: test` in `\step5\config.yaml`.

 ### Sentence-level reading simulation
+Results refer to the Section Results "Deciding where to fixate in a sentence".
+Figure 3(b).
 ```bash
 git checkout sentence_reading/skip-regression-effects